RxRadar

 Does the description clearly state what the tool does and how it differs from similar tools?

-The description clearly states the tool's purpose with a specific verb ('Search') and resource ('PubMed biomedical literature'), and distinguishes it from siblings by specifying the domain (biomedical literature vs. drug labels, safety, trials, or providers).
-The examples reinforce the biomedical focus.
+The description clearly states the tool's purpose with specific verb ('Search') and resource ('PubMed biomedical literature'), and distinguishes it from siblings by focusing on literature rather than providers, drug labels, safety, or trials.
+The examples reinforce the specific domain of biomedical literature search.

 Agents choose between tools based on descriptions.
 A clear purpose with a specific verb and resource helps agents select the right tool.